Michel van der Aa's new work for ensemble will premiere as part of the London Sinfonietta's 2023/24 concert season.

-The London Sinfonietta is pleased to be commissioning a new ensemble work by Michel van der Aa: a study piece for the composer’s upcoming opera Upload, exploring identity against the backdrop of present-day and near-future technologies.
+The London Sinfonietta is pleased to have co-commissioned a new ensemble work by Michel van der Aa: a study piece for the composer’s opera Upload, exploring identity against the backdrop of present-day and near-future technologies.
 The new virtuosic and high energy piece for 12 musicians plays with the idea of the 'digital copy’ – confronting the ensemble with pre-recorded material, juxtaposing the rigidness of a soundtrack with the ‘humanity' of performers.

 More about Michel van der Aa

 Michel van der Aa, winner of the 2015 Johannes Vermeer Award and 2013 Grawemeyer award, is one of today’s most sought-after composers and stage directors.
 A pioneer in the realms of new music and technology, his staged works – incorporating film and sampled soundtrack – are a seamless hybrid of musical theatre and multimedia.